luuvohoang/PBL5_v2/README.md

 # PC Parts Store

-Web application for managing PC component sales.
+A web application for managing PC parts sales with an integrated AI chatbot assistant.

 ## Setup